Healthy Egos and Spiritual Development

 On the flip side, one could read the implication that the development of a stronger or bigger ego would somehow prepare one better for non-dual realization.
-This seems like a strange notion, since for one thing, it’s saying that more ignorance (in the Sanskrit sense: ignorance of one’s true nature) will make one more ready to have more knowledge (awareness of one’s nature as awareness)—assuming it’s the right kind of ignorance (the supposedly healthy, normal, stable adult ego kind)—and for another it goes against the experience of seeing the fact that there’s just no telling what the prerequisites for Self-realization are.
+This seems like a strange notion, since for one thing, it’s saying that more ignorance (in the Sanskrit sense: ignorance of one’s true nature, unawareness), more ego, will make one more ready to have more knowledge (awareness of one’s nature as awareness)—assuming it’s the right kind of ignorance—the supposedly healthy, normal, stable adult ego kind—and for another it goes against the experience of seeing the fact that there’s just no telling what the prerequisites for Self-realization are.
 There have been examples of people with very loving and healthy upbringings, with well-adapted egos, having no interest in non-dual teachings, or even spirituality.
-On the other hand, there have been those with difficult backgrounds, from families with unhealthy, unhappy egos, who go on to very high levels of Self-realization.
-And conversely, persons with happy childhoods and well-developed egos have experienced high levels of spiritual development and deep non-dual insights.
+On the other hand, there have been those with difficult backgrounds, from families with unhealthy, unhappy egos, who go on to very high levels of Self-realization very quickly.
+And conversely, persons with happy childhoods and well-developed egos have experienced high levels of spiritual development, and deep non-dual insights.

-This assumption of healthy egos and good, stable body-in-a-world adaptation as a prerequisite for the nondual teaching is also in contrast to what the author has seen in the field of spiritual psychology teachings, where healing of many levels and types of mental and emotional distress happen via the profound insights people have into the nature of their experience: for example realized via insights into the nature of Thought and Consciousness.
+This assumption of healthy egos and good, stable body-in-a-world adaptation as a prerequisite for the nondual teaching is also in contrast to what the author has seen in the field of spiritual psychology teachings, where healing of many levels and types of mental disease, addictions, and emotional distress happen via the profound insights people have into the nature of their experience: for example realized via insights into the nature of Thought and Consciousness.
 This happens sometimes after simply hearing a description, or sometimes after decades of work.
 In any case, needing a healthy ego first suggests that one must first heal one’s psychological issues, then graduate to a nondual spiritual stratosphere.
 In other words, transcendence is seen as a special gift for those who have a healthy enough ground on which to grow.
+This is false.